gabiek/zimchola_hub/README.md

 To run copy the folder to the folder htdocs in the XAMP folder or www folder in the WAMP folder Then open index.php

+NB: This uses CSS Grid Layout so its best to use firefox for the best look.

+Currently its static as the database is not included here